CrunchyData/pg_featureserv/hugo/content/installation/configuration.md

 weight: 400
 ---

+`pg_featureserv` provides a number of configuration options to control its operation.
+Configuration can be provided in a number of ways:

+* via a configuration file
+* by environment variables
+* on the command-line

 ## Configuration file

-The configuration file is automatically read from the file `config/pg_featureserv.toml` in the directory the application starts in, if it exists.
+The configuration file is automatically read from from the following locations, if it exists:

+* In the system configuration directory, at `/etc/pg_featureserv.toml`
+* Relative to the directory from which the program is run, `./config/pg_featureserv.toml`
+* In a root volume at `/config/pg_featureserv.toml`

 If you want to specify a different file, use the `--config` commandline parameter to pass in a full path to the configuration file.
 When using the `--config` option, the local configuration file is ignored.